opencobra/cobratoolbox/docs/source/IO/ExcelModelFileDefinition.md

 The first line of those sheets defines the headers for each column.
 The order of these headers is free, but they will be used to determine the respective column.
-There are required and optional headers for a model in excel format as detailed below, and an example File with the full format is provided in [ExcelExample.xls](ExcelExample.xls)
+There are required and optional headers for a model in excel format as detailed below, and an example File with the full format is provided in [ExcelExample.xlsx](ExcelExample.xlsx)

 ### The `Reaction List` Sheet
 #### Required Headers: